 Advance Auto Parts earnings stronger in DIFM market

-Advance Auto Parts (NYSE: AAP) is also strong in the DIFM and DIY markets.
-Advance Auto dipped as low as -20% (Advance Auto is the light blue line in the graph) and shows back-to-back 14% increases the week of April 26-May 2 and May 3-9.
+(Revised July 31) Advance Auto Parts (NYSE: AAP) is also strong in the DIFM and DIY markets.
+Advance Auto dipped as low as -22% (Advance Auto is the light blue line in the graph) but was up about 17% in June.
 Advance Auto market share for DIFM is strong.
 Their sales mix for DIFM has historically been about 60%, and about 40% DIY.
 That mix is not reported in Advance Auto Parts financials but is reported in the industry by research companies like Edgewater.

 Edgewater also points out that the historic mix of DIFM/DIY for Advance Auto has probably temporarily shifted to slightly more market share for DIY.

 AutoZone or Advance Auto Parts: Who’s winning?